-With 3 villages up and running, we are providing shelter, community and a base for rebuilding lives.
+With three villages up and running, we are providing shelter, community, and a base for rebuilding lives.

 The biggest need we've seen has been simple housing for the refugees.
-Millions are struggling to find a place to call their own in a 'foreign land'.
-Through the Refuge Initiative we've been able to provide housing for upwards of 600 refugees in 3 micro-camps.
+Millions are struggling to find a place to call their own in a foreign land.
+Through the Refuge Initiative, we've been able to provide housing for upwards of 600 refugees in three micro-camps.

-The Akoyan Project currently houses 100 Yazidis refugees in the picturesque Akoyan Valley.
-In the future we plan to double the occupancy of the camp while developing multiple micro-business opportunities.
+The Akoyan Project currently houses 100 Yazidi refugees in the picturesque Akoyan Valley.
+In the future, we plan to double the occupancy of the camp while developing multiple micro-business opportunities.

 Rwandz Camp has nearly 300 Yazidis, making it our largest micro-camp.
 It is contained within a large soccer stadium complex which offers entertainment for the children as well as plenty of space for the adults.